isomerpages/scamshield/pages/faq.md

 ### I have questions about the app!
 Who can I ask?

-Please feel free to email us at [scamshield@ncpc.org.sg](mailto:scamshield@ncpc.org.sg) for any queries, questions or feedback.
+For any queries, questions or feedback, please contact us [with this form](https:/go.gov.sg/scamshield-feedback).